Joost de Moor, Sciences Po, France

 Louisa Parks is an Associate Professor of Political Sociology at the University of Trento’s School of International Studies and Department of Sociology and Social Research.
 Her research addresses different aspects of civil society participation in an interdisciplinary perspective, and her interests include transnational social movements and their impacts, civil society participation in the European Union and UN multilateral environmental agreements, and the environmental activism and participation of indigenous peoples and local communities.
 She is the author of Benefit-sharing in environmental governance: local experiences of a global concept, published (open access) in 2020 by Routledge and shortlisted for the Hart-SLSA book prize; and Social Movement Campaigns on European Policy: in the corridors and in the streets, published in 2015 by Palgrave Macmillan.
 She has published work in a range of journals including Comparative European Politics, Geoforum, Transnational Environmental Law, and the International Journal of Human Rights.
 She serves as a member of the editorial team for the journal Partecipazione e Conflitto (Participation and Conflict) and as an associate editor for the ECPR journal Political Research Exchange.

 Contact: louisa.parks [a t] unitn.it

-Jan-Erik Refle is Visiting Research Fellow at DPIR, University of Oxford.
+Jan-Erik Refle is postdoctoral researcher at the University of Geneva.
 He holds a PhD from University of Lausanne (IEP).
 He works on social movements, questions of democracy, participation and democratization.
 Jan-Erik Refle is engaged in teaching quantitative methods and courses on social movements and he holds degrees from the Free University of Berlin (DE) and Roskilde Universitetscenter (DK).
-He was lecturer at the International Business Academy in Kolding, Denmark and worked at Adelphi, a think tank specialised on environmental policies and conference organization.